mvlabs/MvlabsSnappy/README.md

-MvaSnappy
+MvlabsSnappy
 =========

-MvaSnappy is a ZF2 module that allow easy to thumbnail, snapshot or PDF generation from a url or a html page using Snappy PHP (5.3+) wrapper for the [wkhtmltopdf][wkhtmltopdf] conversion utility.
+MvlabsSnappy is a ZF2 module that allow easy to thumbnail, snapshot or PDF generation from a url or a html page using Snappy PHP (5.3+) wrapper for the [wkhtmltopdf][wkhtmltopdf] conversion utility.

 Installation
 ------------